AdobeDocs/campaign-standard.en/help/start/using/accessibility.md

 # Accessibility in Adobe Campaign Standard {#accessibility-acs}

-A high level summary of the accessibility available in the product - typical topics include keyboard accessibility, headings, alt text for images, contrast, etc. No need to go into details (Release Notes will do that, most likely), but it's helpful to understand in layman's terms what the product provides for support
-Any specific custom solutions (ex. shortcut keys) or "accessibility mode" type features that Campaign has implemented Basic tasks and their respective accessibility support Read on to know more about the various accessibility features in XD.

-Overview

-· Adobe’s commitment to accessibility and inclusivity

-· Standards with reference to latest ACR

-· Work done on [product] to date

-· Supported user needs, assistive technologies, and OS/browser/AT combinations
+Learn about accessibility support in Adobe Campaign Standard Workspace.

-Accessibility refers to making products usable for people with visual, auditory, motor, and other disabilities.

-Examples of accessibility features for software products include contextual help, content assistant, support for screen readers and so on.
+Accessibility refers to making products usable for people with visual, auditory, cognitive, motor, and other disabilities.
+Examples of accessibility features for software products include screen reader support, text equivalents for graphics, keyboard shortcuts, change of display colors to high contrast, and so on.

+Adobe Campaign Standard provides some tools that make it accessible to use such as contrast, keyboard navigation, contextual help and responsive resize.

 ## Accessibility features